SeedSigner/seedsigner-os/README.md

    SS_ARGS="--pi0" docker compose up --force-recreate --build
    ```

 This command will build a docker image from the Dockerfile and in the background (as a daemon) run a container used to compile SeedSigner OS.
-You can monitor the seedsigner-os-build-images container in Docker Dashboard (if using Docker Desktop) or by running the docker contain list command waiting for the container to complete with an Exit (0) status.
+You can monitor the seedsigner-os-build-images container in Docker Dashboard (if using Docker Desktop) or by running the docker container list command while waiting for the container to complete with an Exit (0) status.
 The container will create the image(s) in the images directory.

   ```bash
   docker container list --all